-Swelling in this form of angioedema is similar to an allergic reaction, and is characterized by smooth welts of raised or engorged skin accompanied by a rash or hives.
+Swelling in this form of angioedema is characterized by smooth welts of raised or enlarged skin and is usually not accompanied by hives, or urticaria.

 Cannabis, which has been shown to have anti-inflammatory properties, may also be an option to treat idiopathic angioedema.
-In a 2015 case study, a patient with chronic idiopathic angioedema achieved long-term relief from his symptoms with medical cannabis.
+In a case study published in 2015, a patient with chronic idiopathic angioedema achieved relief from his symptoms with medical cannabis.
 However, more research is needed before cannabis can be used in the clinic as a treatment for idiopathic angioedema.

-In a life-threatening situation, where swelling in the throat or mouth has blocked the airway, an Epi-pen (epinephrine) can be used to quickly treat the individual.
+In a life-threatening situation, where swelling in the throat or mouth has blocked the airway, an EpiPen (epinephrine) can be used to quickly treat swelling.